prb/pips-solver/README.md

 # Pips Solver
 Human-specified, AI-implemented solver for the NY Times Pips game.
-The specification is in [strategy.md](strategy.md), and I'm experimenting with different AI models and what it's like to work with them.
+The specification is in [strategy.md](strategy.md), and my primary objective was to experiment with different AI models/agents and what it's like to work with them.
 I used the [Zed](https://zed.dev) editor for authoring.

 My favorite puzzle is 2025-10-15 "hard":